Cov-ComSec/HelpfulResources/README.md

 - [GTFOBins](https://gtfobins.github.io/) - Does this really need explaining?
 - [Payload all the things](https://github.com/swisskyrepo/PayloadsAllTheThings) - Payloads and wordlists for most types of attack
 - [Pentester Playbook](https://pages.benroxbeecox.me) - Growing site consisting of reference texts, cheatsheets and commands for attacks & tools
+- [Hacking Tutorials](https://www.hackingtutorials.org) - Great site for learning standard techniques such as using tools, standard priv escs etc

 ## Terms of Contribution
 Anyone in ComSec is able to view or edit these materials.
 However, we implore you to follow these rules: